+The programme sets out to be both introductory and experiential.
 Rather than provide conventional chronological surveys, the programme explores and addresses chosen themes within an interdisciplinary context.

 You'll acquire a wide range of skills in research, critical thinking, visual analysis, writing and other modes of presentation.

 Many of our students go on to carry out further postgraduate studies.
 These then lead into careers in museums and galleries, publishing, education, the media, journalism, and marketing.

 You should have (or expect to be awarded) an undergraduate degree of at least second class standard in a relevant/related subject.

-You might also be considered for some programmes if you arent a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.
+You might also be considered for some programmes if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.